-Due to the COVID-19 pandemic, some of the usual REB processes described below have been temporarily changed.
-For the most up to date information on REB operations, please see the REB COVID-19 Information and Updates page.
+For the most up to date information on REB operations during the COVID-19 pandemic, please see the REB COVID-19 Information and Updates page.

 Studies that will only be accessing retrospective data and not collecting any information prospectively are considered ‘ delegated retrospective’ studies and can be submitted to the Research Ethics Board (REB) using the delegated retrospective application process.
 These studies will be reviewed by a subset of the Board.